ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-install-cfg-hybrid.md

 3. Right-click the port group, and from the menu, select **Hybridity Actions** and select **Extend Network**.
 4. On the **Select source port groups** page, confirm the port group information and enter the **Gateway IP address** and prefix for the network.
 Click **Next**.
 5. On the **Select destination gateway** page, complete the following steps:
-  1. Select the VCF/VCS Hybrid Cloud Services Cloud Organization from the **Organization** menu.
+  1. Select the VCS Hybrid Cloud Services Cloud Organization from the **Organization** menu.
-  2. Select the VCF/VCS Hybrid Cloud Services Cloud virtual data center from the menu.
+  2. Select the VCS Hybrid Cloud Services Cloud virtual data center from the menu.
-  3. Leave **Proximity Routing** disabled to force a VM within VCF/VCS Hybrid Cloud Services enabled cloud to always use the on-premises gateway to access the internet.
-By default, the traffic that originates from a VM in VCF/VCS Hybrid Cloud Services enabled cloud traverses the Layer 2 data path back to the on-premises data center and out to the default gateway.
-If **Proximity Routing** is checked, a VM within VCF/VCS Hybrid Cloud Services enabled cloud can access the internet without traversing the Layer 2 data path to vSphere.
+  3. Leave **Proximity Routing** disabled to force a VM within VCS Hybrid Cloud Services enabled cloud to always use the on-premises gateway to access the internet.
+By default, the traffic that originates from a VM in VCS Hybrid Cloud Services enabled cloud traverses the Layer 2 data path back to the on-premises data center and out to the default gateway.
+If **Proximity Routing** is checked, a VM within VCS Hybrid Cloud Services enabled cloud can access the internet without traversing the Layer 2 data path to vSphere.
   4. Select the remote destination gateway from the list of gateways by clicking the row.
 Click **Next**.
 6. On the **Ready to complete** page, review all values provided.
 Click **Finish**.
 7. To track the progress of the network extension, go to the **Recent Tasks** window, click the **All** tab, and view **All Users’ Tasks**.